 Part 1.
 Visual Social Analysis Methodology Showcase

-To kick off the workshop, four methodological approaches will be introduced in presentations (time will be allowed for questions).
+To kick off the workshop, three methodological approaches will be introduced in presentations (time will be allowed for questions).

-The introductions of the approaches will already be using examples of the material that will be analysed (together with all participants) in the second part of workshop: the visual social media accounts of Donald Trump (both as an individual and president).
-To facilitate some methods, we will scrape the data from www.instagram.com/realdonaldtrump/ in August 2017, so a pre-populated corpus is available.
+The introductions of the approaches will already be using examples of the material that will be analysed (together with all participants) in the second part of workshop: the visual social media account of Donald Trump (both as an individual and president).
+To facilitate some methods, we scraped the data from www.instagram.com/realdonaldtrump/ of the first 100 days of Donald Trump’s presidency, so a pre-populated corpus is available.

 Methods presented will include: